SteeltoeOSS/Documentation/docs/messaging/amqp.md

 [//]: # (There was an XML example here.)

 >NOTE: The 4.0.x client enables automatic recovery by default.
-While compatible with this feature, Steeltoe AMQP has its own recovery mechanisms and the client recovery feature generally is not needed.
+While compatible with this feature, Steeltoe RabbitMQ has its own recovery mechanisms and the client recovery feature generally is not needed.
 We recommend disabling `amqp-client` automatic recovery, to avoid getting `AutoRecoverConnectionNotCurrentlyOpenException` instances when the broker is available but the connection has not yet recovered.
 You may notice this exception, for example, when a `RetryTemplate` is configured in a `RabbitTemplate`, even when failing over to another broker in a cluster.
-Since the auto-recovering connection recovers on a timer, the connection may be recovered more quickly by using Steeltoe AMQP's recovery mechanisms.
+Since the auto-recovering connection recovers on a timer, the connection may be recovered more quickly by using Steeltoe RabbitMQ's recovery mechanisms.
-Steeltoe AMQP disables `amqp-client` automatic recovery unless you explicitly create your own RabbitMQ connection factory and provide it to the `CachingConnectionFactory`.
+Steeltoe RabbitMQ disables `amqp-client` automatic recovery unless you explicitly create your own RabbitMQ connection factory and provide it to the `CachingConnectionFactory`.
 RabbitMQ `ConnectionFactory` instances created by the `RabbitConnectionFactoryBean` also have the option disabled by default.

 <a name="steeltoe-messaging-rabbitconnectionfactorybean-configuring-ssl></a>